genestack/user-tutorials/source/guide/pipelines-expression_arrays_include.rst

    group, each group will be compared against the average of all the other groups.

-If you specify one or more **confounding factors**, you can identify differentially expressed genes between tested groups of samples, while taking into account potential confounders, such as sex, age, laboratory, etc. In this case the detected gene expression changes are only caused by the factor of interest, for example treatment, while any possible effects of confounding factors are excluded.
-As confounding factors must be chosen according to metadata.
+If you specify one or more **confounding factors**, you can identify differentially expressed genes between the tested groups of samples, while taking into account potential confounders, such as sex, age, laboratory, etc. In this case the detected gene expression changes are only caused by the factor of interest, for example treatment, while any possible effects of confounding factors are excluded.
+Specify confounding factors by choosing the corresponding metainfo keys.

 Currently, only single-factor comparisons are supported.
 More complex experimental designs (batch effects, multi-factor analysis, etc.) will be supported in later versions of the application.

-When the analysis in finished, you can explore the results in **Expression navigator**.
+When the analysis is done, you can explore the results in **Expression navigator**.

 .. image:: images/en_microarrays.png